The STATISTICS_LEVEL parameter was introduced in Oracle version 9 (9.2) to control all

 We can use the below query to get the activation level

-Let’s check for each setting
+Let’s check for each set

 BASIC